Lethal autonomous weapon: Campaigns to ban LAWs

-The possibility of LAWs has generated significant debate, especially about the risk of "killer robots" roaming the earth - in the near or far future.
+The possibility of LAWs has generated significant debate, especially about the risk of "killer robots" roaming the earth in the near or far future.
 The group Campaign to Stop Killer Robots formed in 2013.
 In July 2015, over 1,000 experts in artificial intelligence signed a letter warning of the threat of an artificial intelligence arms race and calling for a ban on autonomous weapons.
 The letter was presented in Buenos Aires at the 24th International Joint Conference on Artificial Intelligence (IJCAI-15) and was co-signed by Stephen Hawking, Elon Musk, Steve Wozniak, Noam Chomsky, Skype co-founder Jaan Tallinn and Google DeepMind co-founder Demis Hassabis, among others.

-According to PAX For Peace (one of the founding organisations of the Campaign to Stop Killer Robots), fully automated weapons (FAWs) will lower the threshold of going to war as soldiers are removed from the battlefield and the public is distanced from experiencing war, giving politicians and other decision-makers more space in deciding when and how to go to war.
+According to PAX For Peace, one of the founding organisations of the Campaign to Stop Killer Robots, fully automated weapons (FAWs) will lower the threshold of going to war as soldiers are removed from the battlefield and the public is distanced from experiencing war, giving politicians and other decision-makers more space in deciding when and how to go to war.
 They warn that once deployed, FAWs will make democratic control of war more difficult, something that author of Kill Decision (a novel on the topic) and IT specialist Daniel Suarez also warned about: according to him it might recentralize power into very few hands by requiring very few people to go to war.

-There are websites protesting the development of LAWs by presenting undesirable ramifications if research into the appliance of artificial intelligence to designation of weapons continues.
+Persons protesting the development of LAWS have created websites aimed at publicizing what they view as the undesirable effects of research into the application of artificial intelligence to weapons design.
 On these websites, news about ethical and legal issues are constantly updated for visitors to recap with recent news about international meetings and research articles concerning LAWs.
+In December 2022, a vote of the San Francisco Board of Supervisors to authorize San Francisco Police Department use of LAWs drew national attention and protests.
+The Board reversed this vote in a subsequent meeting.